Hochschild homology and the derived de Rham complex revisited: Bialgebras

 In this subsection, we construct the canonical tensor product of modules over a cocommutative bialgebra, generalizing the tensor product of group representations, making precise the informal discussion from the beginning of the section.
 It will actually be more convenient to discuss the construction in the dual context of comodules over a commutative bialgebra.

 Out of convenience, we will make most statements in this subsection in the setting of small $\infty$-categories; however, everything goes through relative to an arbitrary universe, so we will feel free to apply the results of this subsection to large $\infty$-categories.
 We regard $\Cat_\infty$ as a symmetric monoidal $\infty$-category via the cartesian symmetric monoidal structure.
-We identify small (symmetric) monoidal $\infty$-categories with (commutative) algebra objects of $\Cat_\infty$.
-Furthermore, for $\cat{C}$ a small monoidal $\infty$-category, we identify small $\infty$-categories right tensored over $\cat{C}$ with right $\cat{C}$-modules in $\Cat_\infty$.
-If $\cat{C}$ is a small symmetric monoidal $\infty$-category, then $\RMod_{\cat{C}}(\Cat_\infty)$ carries a canonical symmetric monoidal structure given by the relative tensor product construction, so that commutative algebra objects of $\RMod_{\cat{C}}(\Cat_\infty)$ may be identified with small symmetric monoidal $\infty$-categories $\cat{D}$ under $\cat{C}$.\footnote{The relative tensor product construction goes through because the cartesian product in $\Cat_\infty$ commutes with colimits in each variable, which follows from the fact that $\Cat_\infty$ is cartesian closed.}
+We identify small (symmetric) monoidal $\infty$-categories with (commutative) algebra objects of $\Cat_\infty$; furthermore, for $\cat{C}$ a small monoidal $\infty$-category, we identify small $\infty$-categories right tensored over $\cat{C}$ with right $\cat{C}$-modules in $\Cat_\infty$ \cite[Example 2.4.2.4 and Proposition 2.4.2.5]{lurie--algebra}.
+If $\cat{C}$ is a small symmetric monoidal $\infty$-category, then $\RMod_{\cat{C}}(\Cat_\infty)$ carries a canonical symmetric monoidal structure given by the relative tensor product construction, so that commutative algebra objects of $\RMod_{\cat{C}}(\Cat_\infty)$ may be identified with small symmetric monoidal $\infty$-categories $\cat{D}$ under $\cat{C}$ (see \cite[\textsection 3.4.1 and \textsection 4.5]{lurie--algebra}, and note that cartesian product in $\Cat_\infty$ commutes with colimits in each variable, as $\Cat_\infty$ is cartesian closed).

 The following result encapsulates the main content of this subsection.

 \begin{proposition} Let $\cat{C}$ be a small symmetric monoidal $\infty$-category.
 Then the construction $A \mapsto \cLMod_A(\cat{C})$ canonically extends to a symmetric monoidal functor $\mu_{\cat{C}} : \cAlg(\cat{C}) \to \RMod_{\cat{C}}(\Cat_\infty)$. \end{proposition}